PL-Dev-Guild/pldg-website/README.md

 - Images are stored in `/public/partners/` and `/public/logo/`
 - Lazy loading is implemented for below-the-fold content
 - Animations are optimized for performance

-## 📄 License

-This project is proprietary and confidential.
-All rights reserved by Protocol Labs.